 Surgeons generally work in clean, well-lighted hospital settings, and typically stand for much of their workday.
 Most of them work in surgical outpatient centers or in hospitals.
 They may spend a certain amount of time in their office each week, seeing patients and arranging surgeries.

-According to the U.S. Bureau of Labor Statistics (BLS), 43% of surgeons worked 50 hours or more per week in 2008.
-Around 9% of them worked part-time.
+According to the U.S. Bureau of Labor Statistics (BLS), 43% of surgeons worked 50 hours or more per week.
 Many are on call, even when they are not officially working, and may address patients’ health issues over the phone.
 They are often required to make emergency visits to nursing homes or hospitals.

 Many surgeons work as part of a team in a group practice or healthcare organization.
 This type of arrangement provides backup coverage, allowing surgeons to take turn being on call so there is always someone available to patients around the clock.